camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 ---

-# Conditional Events

 The conditional event defines an event which will be triggered if a given condition is evaluated to true.
-They can be used as start event of an event sub process, as intermediate event and boundary event.
+It can be used as start event of an event sub process, as intermediate event and boundary event.
 The start and boundary event can be interrupting and non interrupting.

+In the Camunda specific implementation conditional events are triggered with the help of variables.
+See -link- for information of how to trigger conditional events.

 In the following BPMN model all supported conditional events are used.
-Conditions of conditional events are only evaluated if a variable changes on execution level, except for conditional intermediate events.
-These conditions are evaluated if the execution arrives at the event.
-If the condition is not satisfied, the condition evaluation will be repeated like on the other events.
-For more information about variable scopes, see the documentation of [Process Variables]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility">}}).

 <div data-bpmn-diagram="../bpmn/event-conditional" ></div>

-As you can see in the example process, an intermediate conditional event is like a wait until the condition is satisfied.
-In this example, if the processor becomes available (variable `processorAvailable` is set to `true`), the condition will be satisfied and the execution process to the next activity.
+As you can see, an intermediate conditional event is like a wait until the condition is satisfied.
+In this example, if the processor becomes available and the condition is for example `${processorAvailable == true}`, the condition will be satisfied and the execution process to the next activity.

 In the user task, with the conditional boundary event, the execution can be interrupted if the condition which checks whether the application was changed is satisfied.
-For example, if the variable `isChanged` or `isDirty` is set to `true`, the condition of the boundary event is satisfied.

-During the entire execution of the process, the application can be canceled.
-This can be done by setting the variable `cancel` to `true` on process level.
+During the entire execution of the process instance, the application can be canceled.
+If the condition of the conditional start event is satisfied the execution of the process instance will be interrupted by the event sub process.
-Every time a variable is set in the variable scope of the process instance, the condition of the start event will be evaluated.
-If the variable `cancel` is set to true, the condition is satisfied and the execution is interrupted by the event sub process.
 This will cancel the current processing of the application.

-## Condition
+# Condition

 To specify when a conditional event should be triggered, a `condition` must be specified as a sub-element of `conditionalEventDefinition`.